Siem Reap and Banteay Chhmar, Cambodia,

 Friday 20 September we took a tuktuk ($12) to visit Prasat Phnom Krom, situated near Tonlé Sap on a 140 m. high hill about 12 km from Siem Reap.
 Using the staircase we had a great beautiful view of the surroundings.

+The temple is originally built in the 9th century during the reign of king Yasovarman.
 The temple has three towers, each dedicated to a Hindu god.
 The southern tower is dedicated to Brahma, the central tower to Shiva, and the northern to Vishnu.

 Eleven hundred years of erosion have significantly weathered the temples.
-This isn’t surprising considering the building material is sandstone and the hilltop temples are subject to the constant winds blowing off of
+This isn’t surprising considering the building material is sandstone and the hilltop temples are subject to the constant winds blowing off of Tonlé Sap Lake.

 Many of the carvings and detailed designs are lost.
 Some parts are just still standing because of the wooden constructions.

-Hanuman during a hunt for medicine in the Ramayana epic.
+Phnom Krom hill is very rocky.
+The local legend says that the rocks were exposed by the monkey general Hanuman during a hunt for medicine in the Ramayana epic.
 At the surrounding forest there are a lot of mosquitos of the dangerous type, so just a short and quick walk.

 For more information about Phnom Krom